Delta Trianguli

-Delta Trianguli, also named Deltoton, is a spectroscopic binary star system approximately 35 ly away in the constellation of Triangulum.
+Delta Trianguli, also named Deltoton for component A, is a spectroscopic binary star system approximately 35 ly away in the constellation of Triangulum.
 The primary star is a yellow dwarf, while the secondary star is thought to be an orange dwarf.
 It has an apparent magnitude of +4.87 and forms an optical (line-of-sight) triple with Gamma Trianguli and 7 Trianguli.

 Naming

 Delta Trianguli, Latinized from δ Trianguli and abbreviated Delta Tri, is the star's Bayer designation.

 Deltoton was an ancient Greek name of the constellation Triangulum, so named because the capital Greek letter delta is shaped like a triangle.
 The IAU Working Group on Star Names approved the name Deltoton for this star on 17 June 2025 and it is now so entered in the IAU Catalog of Star Names.
 The name was chosen for Delta Trianguli A, because of the "obvious pun" in that its Bayer designation is Delta.

 In Chinese, 天大將軍 (Tiān Dà Jiāng Jūn), meaning Heaven's Great General, refers to an asterism consisting of δ Trianguli, γ Andromedae, φ Persei, 51 Andromedae, 49 Andromedae, χ Andromedae, υ Andromedae, τ Andromedae, 56 Andromedae, β Trianguli and γ Trianguli.
 Consequently, the Chinese name for δ Trianguli itself is 天大將軍十一 (Tiān Dà Jiāng Jūn shíyī, the Eleventh Star of Heaven's Great General).